Gentle, Manly is a photographic project which captures straight men being affectionate with one another.

 The feminist movement paved the way for women to have full access to the spectrum of self-expression - making it acceptable for a woman to be sensitive and powerful, nurturing and independent.
 It’s counterpart for men has, however, not been established.
 In our society, it’s still not quite acceptable for men to be gentle, soft and sensitive without their masculinity being questioned.
 The intention of this project is to promote the concept that all humans, regardless of gender deserve access to the full spectrum of human emotion and self-expression.
 And that this personal freedom leads to increased compassion and peace within society.

-Gentle, Manly begins with a call for straight, male participants to be photographed showing platonic affection for one another - holding hands, leaning on one another, embracing, etc. So far, two out of the three photoshoots have been held.
-After the third is complete, there will be a public event to share the printed photographs.
+Gentle, Manly begins with a call for straight, male participants to be photographed showing platonic affection for one another - holding hands, leaning on one another, embracing, etc. So far, three photoshoots have been held.
+Next, we're working on producing a public event to share the printed photographs.
 Aside from this public viewing, the photographs will be shared online through social media.
 Greater positive change happens the more we are exposed to messages that free us.

 This photographic collection, of straight men, expressing connection, bond, and friendship is only the beginning.
 The Elar Institute is developing programming to bring all kinds of people together to learn about and express feelings in a safe and appropriate space.
 These workshops and courses will be announced in the coming months.